 treasury secretary to engage in foreclosure prevention.
 Perhaps the most

-important of those provisions authorizes the treasury secretary to “
+important of those provisions authorizes the treasury secretary to “use loan

 guarantees and credit enhancements to facilitate loan modifications to prevent avoidable foreclosures.”